 Get Organized for Tax-Filing Season

-Although April is usually referred to as “tax-filing season,” the reality is that you’re going to start getting tax documents as early as the end of January.
-But even before you receive your W-2s, 1099s and other tax forms, you’ll want to collect all of the important supporting paperwork to which you already have access.
+Although April is usually referred to as “tax-filing season,” the reality is that you start getting tax documents as early as the end of January.
+But even before considering your W-2s, 1099s and other tax forms, you’ll want to collect all of the important supporting paperwork to which you already have access.

 For example, if you’re an active stock trader, your brokerage will likely have all of your trade information on your year-end statements.
-If you’ve made charitable contributions during the year, January is the time to start assembling that evidence so you can support the deductions you’ll be taking when you file your taxes.
+If you’ve made charitable contributions during the year, start assembling that evidence so you can support the deductions you’ll be taking when you file your taxes.